-On 31 March 2019 the Council held 6 mortgage accounts.
-The arrears on these accounts totaled £0.011m.
+On 31 March 2020 the Council held 3 mortgage accounts.
+Only one of these accounts was in arrears totalling £0.008m.
 The value of the mortgagee's home is secured as collateral against the default risk.
 Cases with arrears exceeding three months are routinely monitored, and the Council uses a specialist Loan and Mortgages Administrative Service to manage the accounts and recover arrears.

 Employee related debtors e.g. car loans and salary sacrifice schemes are recovered through automatic salary deductions, thereby eliminating any risk of default.
-If an employee leaves the Council and has debt outstanding, the credit risk is transferred to other debtors.
+If an employee leaves the Council and has debt outstanding, the credit risk is transferred to other entities and individuals.